 The germination process is a unique opportunity for the participants of the project to reason and learn since it teaches them about photosynthesis: nature´s quintessential productive process.

-We can teach about the effect that light has on plants by following the germination process: if we keep the sprouted seeds in darkness the stem and leaves will stay white, but if we let the light reach the seeds, without being directly exposed to the sunlight, we will notice how the stem and leaves turn green due to the process of photosynthesis (Figure 6.16).
+We can teach about the effect that light has on plants by following the germination process: if we keep the sprouted seeds in darkness the stem and leaves will stay white, but if we let the light reach the seeds, without being directly exposed to the sunlight, we will notice how the stem and leaves turn green due to the process of photosynthesis (Figure VI.16).

-6.3 Sowing in our greenhouse
+VI.3 Sowing in our greenhouse

 We recommend having some type of greenhouse in the property in order to sow a variety of seeds that ensures the replenishment of vegetables.
 This allows us to manage the succession of the cultivations that will later be transferred to the soil.

 Sowing in a greenhouse requires a high quality substrate so that the seedlings are nourished enough in order to grow until being transplanted.
-In the previous unit we explained how and where to obtain substrate for our seed trays: from the compost of the paths of life.
+In the previous didactic unit we explained how and where to obtain substrate for our seed trays: from the compost of the paths of life.

 We need to sieve the substrate before using it on the seed trays.
 Two people will take part in this activity that requires a sieve, a shovel and two wheelbarrows, one filled with coarse substrate and an empty one for the smooth and spongy substrate.

 We place the sieve on top of the empty wheelbarrow.
 We scoop up some substrate with the shovel and we pour it onto the sieve.
-Then, the two persons sieve the substrate over the empty wheelbarrow so that it is filled with the smooth and spongy substrate (Figure 6.17).
+Then, the two persons sieve the substrate over the empty wheelbarrow so that it is filled with the smooth and spongy substrate (Figure VI.17).

 Every time we sieve, the substrate that has not finished decomposing yet stays on the sieve, this coarse material is put aside so it can be used again on the paths or beds and decompose completely.
 If we have some remaining compost, we can store it until we need to use it again.

 This activity offers a great therapeutic opportunity for the people we work with because it helps them to acquire motor skills such as the coordination when sieving with another person, a correct breathing and posture.

 We fill a bucket with sieved and spongy substrate.
 We pour its contents onto the seed trays without pressing them down.
 A way to avoid pressing the substrate into the slots is pouring it onto the center of the seed tray to create a pile.
-With a board or a similar object or even gently with the palm of the hand we can spread the substrate into the empty slots and remove the excess to even out the surface (Figure 6.18).
+With a board or a similar object or even gently with the palm of the hand we can spread the substrate into the empty slots and remove the excess to even out the surface (Figure VI.18).
 By using this technique we create small air pockets inside the slots that contribute to a better rooting of the seedlings.

-In the case of commercialized peat, since it is more fibrous than our substrate, it functions as a sponge because it has more air pockets in its interior making it easier to recover the humidity of the seed tray.
+In the case of commercialized peat, since it is more porous than our substrate, it functions as a sponge because it has more air pockets in its interior making it easier to recover the humidity of the seed tray.

 The trays sown with our substrate might grow some weeds that are easy to remove with the help of the students.
 This task encourages users to learn to distinguish between seedlings from weeds and seedlings from vegetables.